 - Big practice motivator: There's nothing like playing with other young musicians in a high responsibility setting to inspire more practicing.

 A place for all personalities: A chamber group is small enough that both introverts and extroverts feel at home and have a big say in the final product.

-Crucial life skills: Working with other young musicians in a chamber group teaches you skills to succeed in life.
-In a now-famous internal study at Google, researchers found that the following skills (all which are practiced in chamber music) were more important than STEM skills when identifying the strongest employees: "being a good coach; communicating and listening well; possessing insights into others (including others' different values and points of view); having empathy toward and being supportive of one’s colleagues; being a good critical thinker and problem solver; and being able to make connections across complex ideas."
+Crucial life skills: In addition to musical skills, working with other young musicians in a chamber group teaches you skills to succeed in life.
+In a now-famous internal study at Google, researchers found that certain skills, all which are practiced in chamber music, were even more important than STEM skills when identifying the strongest employees: "being a good coach; communicating and listening well; possessing insights into others (including others' different values and points of view); having empathy toward and being supportive of one’s colleagues; being a good critical thinker and problem solver; and being able to make connections across complex ideas."

 Performance opportunities: There are many opportunities for small ensembles to perform, from recitals to volunteer performances in the community.

 "They are getting together every week to rehearse on their own.
 It's really exciting to watch!" —parent of a string quartet cellist